michiard/CLOUDS-LAB/mapreduce-lab/README.md

 ### Instructions
 There are two files for this exercise:

 + *TextPair.java*: data structure to be implemented by the student.
-Besides the implementation of the data structure itself, the student has to implement the serialization Hadoop API (write and readFields).
+Besides the implementation of the data structure itself, the student has to implement the serialization Hadoop API (write and read Fields).
 + *Pair.java*: the implementation of a pair example using *TextPair.java* as datatype. **The student must not change this file**.

 ### Example of usage